International Relations - $45,880

 Sports Management - $43,156

 A Sports Management bachelor’s degree is a ticket to a behind-the-scenes look at sports from the business side.
-Someone studying sports management may be interested in planning, organizing, managing, and/or the budgeting aspects of a sports related team or organization.
+Someone studying sports management may be interested in planning, organizing, managing, and/or the budgeting aspects of a sports-related team or organization.
+If you are interested in this kind of degree, there are jobs available.

 Education - $43,000